-Recently, I asked my audience what they were most concerned with looking ahead to 2019.
+Recently, I asked my audience what they were most concerned with looking towards the year ahead.
 These are smart people who are committed to their careers but are in my orbit because they know they have hit a wall.

 This wall may as well be hiding kryptonite.
 Something needs to change this year, and they’re looking for support to make sure it does.